Our heartfelt thanks to the communities who supported our efforts during the Elk Fire.

 Restrictions

-Please use extreme care when burning.
-Prior to burning, check the weather forecast for warnings and if increased winds or dry conditions are predicted, avoid burning prior and during that time.
-Have fire tools, water, and a phone readily available.
-Do Not delay calling for help if your burn gets out of hand.
-Early response can minimize control efforts and potential damage.
-Please do not leave your fires unattended.
+Prior to any planned burning, please: Notify the Dispatch Center at 307-672-2413 so the fire department doesn’t show up uninvited; Check the weather forecast for warnings and if increased winds or dry conditions are predicted, avoid burning prior and during that time; Have fire tools, water, and a phone readily available; Do Not delay calling for help if your burn gets out of hand. early response can minimize control efforts and potential damage; and please do not leave your fires unattended.

 For more information go to www.sheridancounty.com/depts/fire-protection-districts/